Best Prediction Market Apps June 2026: Which Prediction Market App Is Best?

 What are the best prediction market apps?

 Kalshi is the clear leader among regulated prediction market platforms right now.
-After that, most traders look at Polymarket, Crypto.com, and then newer products like PrizePicks Predict and FanDuel Predicts.
+After that, most traders look at Polymarket and Crypto.com, then newer products like PrizePicks Predict and FanDuel Predicts.

 What is the best prediction market app?